U.S. saw second-most billion-dollar weather disasters on record in 2021

 The 2021 Atlantic hurricane season brought 21 named storms, exhausting the list of available storm names for the only the third time on record.
 Hurricane Ida was, by far, the worst of that group.

 Ida brought both a flood and severe thunderstorm disaster to the Northeast, and a wind and storm surge disaster to southeast Louisiana.
-Wind gusts up to 172 mph were recorded near the Mississippi River Delta, the Category 4 storm whizzing ashore with 150 mph sustained winds near Grand Isle on August 29.
-According to NOAA, every home in Grand Isle suffered damage and at least 40 percent were destroyed.
+Gusts up to 172 mph were recorded near the Mississippi River Delta, the Category 4 storm whizzing ashore with 150 mph sustained winds near Grand Isle on Aug.
+29. According to NOAA, every home in Grand Isle suffered damage and at least 40 percent were destroyed.

-Ida went on to drop a slew of higher-end significant tornadoes across the Northeast, including an EF3 in Mullica Hill, N.J..
+Ida went on to drop a slew of higher-end significant tornadoes across the Northeast, including an EF3 in Mullica Hill, N.J.
 Heavy rain was falling along the Interstate 95 corridor at the same time Midwestern-style twisters were carving through towns.
 A staggering 3.15 inches of rain came down in an hour’s time in New York’s Central Park, with 3.24 inches falling in an hour at Newark International Airport; both set one-hour records.
 Newark wound up with 8.41 inches on Sept.
-1 alone, the city’s heaviest calendar-day total dating back to at least 1931.
-More than 40 people died in widespread floods on Sept.
+1 alone, the city’s heaviest calendar-day total dating to at least 1931.
+More than 40 people died in widespread floods Sept.
 1, which also overwhelmed infrastructure and drainage capacity.

 Ida was the year’s costliest event, with damages of $75 billion, ranking as the fifth-most expensive hurricane on record.